leap71/leap71.github.io/coding-for-engineers/README.md

 So yes, you should learn how to code.

 Not only is it an important skill to have, it teaches you a way of thinking, computational reasoning, that will help you navigate our world in a structured way.
-I stopped coding in 2005, after IRIDAS, one of my startups, took off, and I had to focus on running the company.
+I stopped coding in 2005, after [IRIDAS](https://news.adobe.com/news/news-details/2011/Adobe-Acquires-IRIDAS-Technology/default.aspx), one of my startups, took off, and I had to focus on running the company.
 But being a coder made me a better CEO.

 These days I am back to spending most of my days coding — and I enjoy it massively.
 It is one of the most engaging tasks I have ever done.
 In my 20s I coded for dozens of hours at a time, because I was [in a flow state](https://en.wikipedia.org/wiki/Mihaly_Csikszentmihalyi).
 In a world that is full of distractions, it's an amazing experience.

 Writers will know this too.
-Writing and coding are some of the things you can do, that let you forget time and just create.
+Writing and coding are some of the things you can do, that let you forget time — and just create.

 So, in the next couple of months, I will write, to teach you how to code.